Twostap/SRcalculator/README.md

 Full-Text Screen is the anticipated number of records that will remain for full-text screening after abstract/title screening.

-Includes is the total number of anticipated included citations for the KS project.
+Includes is the total number of anticipated included citations for the KS project.<br><br>